circleupx/circleupx.github.io/_posts/2020-09-19-SqlIte-Error-No-Such-Table.md

 }
 ```

-Notice the usage of **.ToView()** on my entity type configuration class, per the [EF Core documentation](https://docs.microsoft.com/en-us/ef/core/modeling/keyless-entity-types?tabs=data-annotations#mapping-to-database-objects), the method .ToView assumes that the view vPet has been created prior to the execution of **EnsuredCreated** or **EnsureCreatedAsync**.
+Notice the usage of **.ToView()** on my entity configuration class, per the [EF Core documentation](https://docs.microsoft.com/en-us/ef/core/modeling/keyless-entity-types?tabs=data-annotations#mapping-to-database-objects), the method .ToView assumes that the database object vPet has been created outside of the execution **EnsuredCreated** or **EnsureCreatedAsync**.

 ![EFCore ToView Note](https://www.yunier.dev/assets/img/sqlite/efcore-toview-note.PNG)